gofrs/uuid/SECURITY.md

 One heuristic these scorecards measure to gauge whether a package is safe for consumption is an "Actively Maintained" metric.
 Because this library implements UUIDs, it is very stable - there is not much maintenance required other than adding/updating newer UUID versions, keeping up to date with latest versions of Go, and responding to reported exploits.
-As a result, periods of low active maintance are to be expected.
+As a result, periods of low active maintenance are to be expected.